The most important things to know about diabetes

 - One or more other health conditions, such as high blood pressure

-Your blood sugar levels should return to normal after you give birth, but having gestational diabetes does put you at a higher risk of developing T2D; according to the CDC, 50% of women with gestational diabetes wind up with the condition later on.
+Your blood sugar levels should return to normal after you give birth, but having gestational diabetes does put you at a higher risk of developing T2D in the future; according to Diabetes Australia.

 What are the symptoms of diabetes?